Harounnn/Java-GUI-Application/README.md

-# Java GUI Application using Swing and MySQL
+# Java GUI Application using Swing and SQLite